codingCapricorn/MCMC-Algorithm-Implementation/README.md

 1.Monte Carlo Method ::::

-Basic implementation of Omnte Carlo -
+Basic implementation of Monte Carlo -

     -->>For Sampling probability distribution
     -->>For estimating value of PI